RiyaadHossain/Interview-Preparation/7. Job Hunting/cold-mailing-v1.md

 Hi [Receiver's Name],

 I’m reaching out regarding [specific reason, e.g., a Software Engineer role at Company Name].
 I’ve been following **[Company Name]** and admire *[mention something specific about their work, mission, or tech stack]*.

+I’m currently seeking software engineering opportunities and would love to contribute my experience in backend engineering, problem-solving, and software development, I strongly believe I can contribute to your team's success.

+Would love to connect and explore potential opportunities!
 <details>
     <summary>Hiring Confirmed</summary>